TilBlechschmidt/NAK-IAA/README.md

 ## Quick Start

 To quickly build and run all components you can use Docker.
+Make sure you have [Docker installed](https://www.docker.com/products/docker-desktop).
+Then you have to choose one of the profiles from below and set the required environment values.
+For example, this can be done by adding them in front of the start command or by adding them to the current shell using `export KEY=VALUE`.
-Make sure you have [Docker installed](https://www.docker.com/products/docker-desktop), then execute the following instructions inside the project directory:
+Then execute the following instructions inside the project directory:

 ```shell script
 docker-compose up